Hexagon shaped overlay

 The priority is establishing a solid data foundation or knowledge graph from which we can develop highly differentiated outputs.
 This strong data foundation is not just about ensuring success in getting drug assets through to the approval stage; it also plays a critical role in avoiding intellectual property issues down the line.
 For example, in the early stages of drug discovery, how you manage and utilize data can lead to uniquely differentiated chemistry, which maximizes success and minimizes the risk of IP litigation.

 Thus, the key challenge for drug discovery organizations is to develop robust data foundations that enable the creation of truly unique chemical entities.
 This involves not only building but also continuously enhancing these data foundations to support innovative drug discovery.
-DEnsuring data integrity should involves several layers, from the initial data collection to its final analysis.
+Ensuring data integrity should involve several layers, from the initial data collection to its final analysis.
 Organizations must adopt stringent data validation and curation practices to maintain data quality, which is especially crucial given the complex data sets involved in drug discovery.

 Moreover, collaboration plays a critical role within teams and across the industry.
 Sharing best practices and standardizing data handling procedures can significantly enhance data integrity across the board.
 There’s also a growing trend toward creating alliances or platforms where companies can come together to discuss and overcome common data challenges.